Janis VanWyhe, President, Grants & Education Awards Coordinator

 I have also gathered many lovely friends along this path and my life would not be as full and rewarding without them.

-I joined PBS in 1995 and over time wore several hats; president, bazaar co-chair/chair, website editor, and currently am working with Kim Baird to organize the A&E show.
+I joined PBS in 1995 and over time wore several hats; president, bazaar co-chair/chair, website editor, and currently am working with Kim Baird to organize the Gathering of the Guilds show.